 Part 2 – Case Studies

-Once you have completed all the lessons, there are two short case studies to complete.
+There is one case study to complete in this course (four in NSW).
 The purpose of these is to check that you can apply what you’ve learnt to a real-life situation.
 Simply read the text and answer a series of multiple choice questions about the best way to handle the scenarios.

 There are some things we can't see you doing through your computer - such as washing your hands.
 That's why we need you to ask somebody that you work with or someone who works in the food industry to complete an Observer Report.
 This is a form that you ask someone you've worked with (past or present) to complete about tasks they've seen you doing.
 The form can be completed online or downloaded and filled out manually.

 The Food Safety Supervisor (Level 2) course has been designed for those working in the Hospitality industry.

 The unit of competency attained upon successful completion of the course is SITXFSA006 - Participate in safe food handling practices.
 (This supersedes old units SITXFSA002 - Participate in safe food handling practices and SITXFSA201 - Participate in safe food handling practices).

-If you wish to be nominated as Food Safety Supervisor for your food business then you will also need to provide evidence that you have completed ‘SITXFSA001 Use hygienic practices for food safety’ (or the superseded unit ‘SITXFSA101 Use hygienic practices for food safety’).
+If you wish to be nominated as Food Safety Supervisor for your food business then you will also need to provide evidence that you have completed SITXFSA005.
 This unit is delivered through our Food Handling Certificate (Level 1) course.

 If you do not already have this unit, then we recommend that you consider enrolling onto the Food Safety Supervisor (Level 1 & 2) course.